-Kombo is a train ticket booking site, bus and carpooling.
-We offer more than 100 tickets to go to Nice from 95 cities.
+Kombo is a website for booking train, bus and carpool tickets.
+We offer more than 100 tickets to go to Nice, from 95 cities.

 To get to Nice, do you have to take the train, bus or carpool?
 The train is often the most comfortable means of transport.
 The bus has the advantage of being cheaper, like Blablacar.
-Carpooling is nice if you want to talk but if you want to rest, you will be more relaxed by bus or train!
+Carpooling is nice if you want to chat but if you want to rest, you'll be more comfortable by bus or train!
 Kombo allows you to compare ticket prices for Nice.
-Yes, but above all you can book your tickets directly on our website, whether by train or bus.
+Yes, but above all you can book your tickets directly on our site, whether by train or bus.

-You can take the train to Nice but also the bus.
+You can take the train to go to Nice but also the bus.
 Indeed, there are 1 trains and 1 coaches arriving at Nice every day.
 So you have a choice.

-Here are the tips for finding the best train for Nice.
+Here some tips to find the best train for Nice.

 There are direct bus tickets from 83 different cities to Nice.
 Kombo has developed a technology that combines all means of transport.
 Thus, Nice is accessible from 2 departure cities.

-After finding a cheap ticket on Kombo, we recommend you to book it directly on our website.
+After finding a cheap ticket on Kombo, we recommend you should book it directly on our website.
 As Kombo compares the prices of all buses and trains, you will have the best choice and the best price on your ticket for Nice.
-Please note that trains and buses can quickly become full during weekends and holidays.
+However, note that trains and buses can quickly be full during weekends and holidays.

-When you arrive in the city of Nice, the trains stop in 2 different railway stations.
+When you arrive in Nice, trains stop in 2 different train stations.
 In general, trains stop at Gare SNCF Nice Ville.

-As for buses, they can stop in 2 bus stations.
-At Nice, the busiest bus stations frequented by coaches are Aéroport Nice-Côte d’Azur.
+As for buses, they can stop at 2 bus stations.
+At Nice, the busiest bus stations for coaches are Aéroport Nice-Côte d’Azur.